 In the years to come, the County plans to host additional summits and receive input from the public to improve the state of affordable housing in Alachua County for the future.
-The Housing Program is actively engaging in rehabilitation projects to preserve and maintain affordable housing in Alachua County.
+(See Appendix A for summary of previous Housing summits) The Housing Program is actively engaging in rehabilitation projects to preserve and maintain affordable housing in Alachua County.